Idol Philippines: Hosts

 The first season was presented by Billy Crawford as part of his renewed contract deal with ABS-CBN.
 Crawford would ultimately not return in subsequent seasons following the shutdown of ABS-CBN in 2020, leading to his transfer to Viva Entertainment-produced blocktimers that are aired on TV5.
+TV5 is the first franchise holder in the Philippines when it aired "Philippine Idol" back in 2006.

 On May 22, 2022, during a launch party on ASAP Natin 'To, it was announced that Robi Domingo would be the host for the second season.

 Companion online shows

 For the first season, an online show, called Idol on the Road, airs together with the main program on Idol Philippines Facebook and YouTube accounts; it is hosted by BoybandPH and comedian Jervi Li, commonly known as KaladKaren Davila.
 The said show airs live from the Idol Philippines Bus.

 For the second season, an online show titled The Next Idol PH airs on Idol Philippines' UpLive account and on Kapamilya Online Live during commercial breaks.
 Hosted by the show's former contestants, the show airs live from the hosts' places.